kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 ## NLB with TLS passthrough

 By using an AWS Network Load Balancer (NLB) in front of Gloo Edge, you get an additional benefit of TLS passthrough.
-That is, HTTPS requests passthrough the AWS NLB and terminate TLS at the Gloo Edge proxy for extra security.
+That is, HTTPS requests pass through the AWS NLB and terminate TLS at the Gloo Edge proxy for extra security.
 AWS NLB automatically configures listeners for each Kubernetes Service port, so both HTTP and HTTPS ports get exposed through the AWS NLB.

 Note: Gloo Edge only opens proxy ports when a Virtual Service is successfully deployed and using that port.
 That is, Virtual Services with `sslConfig` opens the HTTPS proxy port.
 Virtual Services without the `sslConfig` only open the HTTP port.
 It may take a couple of minutes for AWS NLB health checks to mark the proxy ports as healthy after a first Virtual Service deploys, so be patient.